 67 Pages Posted: 21 Oct 2011 Last revised: 2 Apr 2015

 Date Written: April 1, 2015

-Prior studies report that a majority of Fortune 500 companies systematically rotate internal auditors out of the internal audit function and into operational management.
-We examine whether reduced financial reporting quality is an unintended consequence of this popular practice.
-We find that companies that use the internal audit function as a management training ground have significantly lower financial reporting quality than companies that do not.
-We also find that strong audit committee oversight reduces, but does not completely eliminate, this adverse financial reporting effect.
-We conclude that companies should consider the potential costs of using the internal audit function as a management training ground and ensure the appropriate corporate governance mechanisms are in place to mitigate such costs.
+A report from the Institute of Internal Auditors finds that a majority of Fortune 500 companies systematically rotate internal auditors out of the internal audit function and into operational management (IIA 2009a).
+We use semi-structured interviews with 11 chief audit executives and 2 audit committee chairmen to develop an initial framework focusing on how this practice affects financial reporting quality.
+We then test these associations with archival data and find that companies that use a rotational staffing model for the internal audit function have significantly lower financial reporting quality than companies that do not.
+However, we find that several compensating controls identified from the interviews (e.g., consistency of IAF leadership or supervision, audit committee oversight, and management oversight and direction) can reduce this adverse financial reporting effect.
+We conclude that companies should consider the potential costs of using a rotational staffing model in the internal audit function and, if adopting this practice, should ensure the appropriate compensating controls are in place to mitigate such costs.

-Keywords: internal audit function; accounting risk; management training ground; audit committee; financial reporting quality
+Keywords: internal audit function; accounting risk; management training ground; rotational staffing models; audit committee; financial reporting quality; compensating controls